marhosa/OOP_TeacherView_StudentPortal/README.md

 took me 8hrs to code and debug... well mostly debug.
 Methods Description are generated with document generator.

-Everything here is unique and no AI generators are made (except sa documentation katamad gawin lol).
+One of my first ever program that I am proud of.
+Everything here is unique and no AI generators are used to challenge myself.

 How to use:
 ---